jadeforrest/blog/content/posts/2023-05-04--executive-consultant-curious/index.md

 You’ll need a strategy for finding those leads.
 Here are approaches I see people take:

 1. **Your network**.
 If people know you do exceptional work, they are more likely to consider hiring you to do work for them.
 And they’ll be more likely to refer you to other people.
 So you need the people that know your work are aware that you’re available to be hired for consulting work.
-They need to easily pattern-match your skills against problems they hear about. \
+They need to easily pattern-match your skills against problems they hear about. <br /><br />The stronger your network is, the more this is an option.
- \
-The stronger your network is, the more this is an option.
 So if you have a large following on Mastodon, or a lot of former coworkers that are now at companies all around, your network will help a lot.
 My own assessment of my network wasn’t accurate: I thought I didn’t have an especially strong network until I went into consulting.
-Then I realized it was actually quite amazing! \
+Then I realized it was actually quite amazing!

 2. **Partners or benefactors**.
 It can often be in someone else’s best interest to refer you.
-If you can come up with people that have good connections with potential clients, and will make introductions for you, then you are getting referrals that are much more likely to use your help.  \
+If you can come up with people that have good connections with potential clients, and will make introductions for you, then you are getting referrals that are much more likely to use your help. <br /><br />For this, you would need connections who can see obvious ways you can help them out.
- \
-For this, you would need connections who can see obvious ways you can help them out.
 Usually this means it’s their business to do so.
-Venture capitalists, or consultants who need specialized skills and would refer you. \
+Venture capitalists, or consultants who need specialized skills and would refer you.

 3. **Content marketing**.
-If you can offer content that is useful to people, it can also drive awareness of the work you do.  \
+If you can offer content that is useful to people, it can also drive awareness of the work you do. <br /><br /> This requires some skill in writing and a perspective that is unusual or interesting in some way.
- \
-This requires some skill in writing and a perspective that is unusual or interesting in some way.

 4. **Be a subcontractor**.
 If you know someone that could use your help, you can often get work from them.

 I’ve used the first three approaches, and get referrals from all three sources.